vladfilipro/utils/README.md

-DateTime | Extension of Date object environment | Determines the current environment extend | Extends an object with another variable getter | Returns a specific property or sub property from an object using dot concatenation isObject | Checks if a variable is an object logger | Extension of console object
+DateTime | Extension of Date object environment | Determines the current environment extend | Extends an object with another variable files | Executes a callback function for all available files in a dir and it's sub-dirs and then returns a promise getter | Returns a specific property or sub property from an object using dot concatenation isObject | Checks if a variable is an object logger | Extension of console object